 In ancient Mesopotamia, King Nebuchadnezzar built the fabulous Hanging Gardens of Babylon so his beloved wife would have a lovely, private, terraced garden to enjoy.
 The ancient Greeks selected the gardens as one of the 7 wonders of the ancient world.

 Legend says that The Hanging Gardens of Babylon were built in ancient Babylon around 600 BCE by King Nebuchadnezzar.
 It is said that the ground on which the garden was planted was built by raising soil from the Euphrates River using pumps.
 Pumps also watered the plants, allowing the gardens a source of constant fresh water to keep things green and growing.
 If true, this was an engineering marvel for the times.
 But then, King Nebuchadnezzar was very clever.
 He built most of ancient Babylon, which was an incredibly impressive city.

-The gardens were rumored to be about 400 feet wide, 400 feet long, and over 80 feet high.
+The Hanging Gardens of Babylon were rumored to be about 400 feet wide, 400 feet long, and over 80 feet high, and built on the palace grounds.
 Some historians believe the gardens were built in a series of platforms that all together were 320 feet high.
-There were paths and steps and fountains and gorgeous flowers, all build to make a homesick queen feel welcomed and loved.
+The Hanging Gardens had paths and steps and fountains and gorgeous flowers, all build to make a homesick queen feel welcomed and loved.